Admission, Tuition, and Financial Aid

 Persons for whom English is not their native language must certify to the satisfaction of the Summer Institute, by submitting a TOEFL or IELTS score, letter from an instructor, or description of language instruction and experience, that they are competent to pursue instruction in English.

 Enrollment is limited and early application is strongly encouraged.
-Admissions decisions are made on a rolling basis, until full, beginning in December, 2015.
-There is not a program deadline for applications, which will be accepted as long as spaces remain available.
+Admissions decisions are made on a rolling basis, until full, beginning in January.
+Applications will continue to be accepted as long as space remains available.
+A notice will be posted on the application page when the program is full.
 Applications will not be considered for admission until the file is complete (see application for details).

 Tuition and FeesA student may register for a total of one to six credits.
 Tuition and fees are based upon the total number of credits taken, as follows:

-Fees for French language classes (non-credit), Beginning or Intermediate: US $460
+Fees for French language classes (non-credit), Beginning or Intermediate: US $470 for two terms, US $250 for one term.

 Please note that there is a non-refundable US $150 application fee that must be paid in order to be considered for admission.